racket/racket/racket/src/README.txt

-    It's better to run the build in a directory other than the one containing `configure`, especially if you're getting sources via git.
-A common way to start a git-based build is:
+    It's better to run the build in a directory other than the one containing `configure`, especially if you're getting sources via Git.
+A common way to start a Git-based build is:

         cd [here]
         mkdir build